gigamon-dev/SubspaceServer/doc/developer-guide.md

 > **Tip:** For those new to .NET plugins, it is recommended you read the [.NET documentation](https://docs.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support) about it.

-> For an example of a plugin project, see [TurfReward](../src/TurfReward/TurfReward.csproj).
+> For an example of a plugin project, see the [Replay module](../src/Replay/Replay.csproj) or the [MatchMaking module](../src/Matchmaking/Matchmaking.csproj).

 First, create a new class library project and add a reference the [Core](../src/Core/Core.csproj) asssembly